 If you’ve ever seen concert footage online of one of your favorite anime openings being performed live in a giant stadium, it could very well be from Anisama.

-Not exactly an anime event, but anime is no stranger to Japan’s video game industry.
+Though not exactly an anime event, anime is no stranger to Japan’s video game industry.

-Japan’s version of the big video game expo, Tokyo Game Show doesn’t disappoint.
+Japan’s version of the big video game expo, the Tokyo Game Show (TGS), doesn’t disappoint.

 TGS has probably been floating around attached to the news and trailers you’ve been watching for years.
-Well, this is where the magic happens.
+That is because this is where the magic happens.

-TGS brings out the big guns in spectacle and scale, with crazy big displays and booths, shoving Anime Japan into second place in terms of money being dumped into making the event huge.
+TGS brings out the big guns in spectacle and scale, with crazy big displays and booths, shoving Anime Japan into second place in terms of money being dumped into making the huge event.

-You don’t even need to play a game, it’s worth it just to walk around the convention center.
+Trust me, you don’t even need to play a demo, it’s worth it just to walk around the convention center.

-If you’ve been to another incarnation of these big video game expos overseas, while a lot’s the same, it’s the little differences in game lineup and just the fact that it’s in Japan that’ll make this an event to remember.
+If you’ve been to another incarnation of these big video game expos overseas, while a lot is similar, it’s the little differences in the game lineup, and just the fact that it’s in Japan, that’ll make this an event to remember.